RogueWarrior34/HRManagementApp/README.md

 # HR Management Application
 ## (As of right now, it's an ongoing project.
 The Employee Module is being worked on, and the Designation Module is complete as of right now.)

-The HR Management Application is a comprehensive Java-based solution for efficient Human Resource management within organizations.
+The HR Management Application is a comprehensive Java Swing-based solution for efficient Human Resource management within organizations.
 It is structured with three essential layers: Presentation Layer, Business Layer, and Data Layer, allowing flexibility in data storage through File Handling or an SQL Database.
 Additionally, it includes a Network Layer for facilitating communication across a network, enabling multiple users to perform CRUD operations on Employee and Designation databases simultaneously.

 ## Introduction
 The HR Management Application simplifies HR tasks and processes by offering a user-friendly graphical interface built using Java Swing.
 Users can seamlessly perform CRUD operations, including Create, Read, Update, and Delete, on both Employee and Designation databases.
 Its modular architecture allows for flexibility and scalability, making it a valuable asset for HR departments in various organizations.